<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Block Report Materials What is the Block Report?

-The block report is a simple report that can be used to quickly access whether an individual has improved between two dates.
-It resembles a table in excel, and is used to answer a basic question...did the individual improve?
+The block report is a simple report that can be used to quickly assess whether an individual has improved between two dates.
+It resembles a table in Excel, and is used to answer a basic question...did the individual improve?

 >>Build Your Block Report Walk Through Video